PlabonKumarsaha/WeatherAPIAndroidAPP/README.md

 8. We can modify the process using a singleton(a class that only have one instance).
 It will help to limit the request to go through one request queue. ex : RequestQueue queue = Volley.newRequestQueue(MainActivity.this).
 This line is here and at the end we have this  queue.add(request); .
 We want to confind the request only to one.
-So have to set up this request queue.
+So have to set up this request queue. <br>
-           1.first make a 'MySingleton' class and copy the code ,MySingleton from 'https://developer.android.com/training/volley/requestqueue' and paste it.
+           1.first make a 'MySingleton' class and copy the code ,MySingleton from 'https://developer.android.com/training/volley/requestqueue' and paste it.<br>
            2.comment out the exiting queue and make a nother queue.
            3. Add either of this two ways and to get the singleTon class insatnces
             // Get a RequestQueue